 - Decline in self care

-Everyone experiences depression differently, and the symptoms that one person experiences might look different in others.
+Depression presents differently for each individual, and symptoms can vary significantly from person to person.
 There are also depression symptoms that are harder to recognize as depression.

 Lesser known symptoms that could indicate depression include: